hostmobility/documentation/docs/interfaces/can.md

 ## Overview

-[CAN(controller area network)](https://en.wikipedia.org/wiki/CAN_bus) is a bus type network where all nodes on a single bus communicates directly to each other.
+[CAN (Controller Area Network)](https://en.wikipedia.org/wiki/CAN_bus) is a bus type network where all nodes on a single bus communicates directly with each other.

 Host Mobility Hardware all have a number of CAN channels.

 In Linux, CAN channels are implemented as network interfaces.
 They can utilize the Linux network stack and present a programming model similar to TCP/IP.
-Applications use the [SocketCAN](https://www.kernel.org/doc/html/v4.19/networking/can.html) API, either directly or tthough a higher level library.
+Applications use the [SocketCAN](https://www.kernel.org/doc/html/v4.19/networking/can.html) API, either directly or though a higher level library.

 ## Configuration though Systemd-Networkd